Samuel Colt: Patent extension

 Colt knew he had to make his revolvers affordable, as the doom of many great inventions was a high retail price.
 Colt fixed his prices at a level below his competition to maximize sales volume.
-From his experience in haggling with government officials, he knew what numbers he would have to generate to make enough profit to invest money in improving his machinery, thereby limiting imitators' ability to produce a comparable weapon at a lesser price.
+From his experience in haggling with government officials, he knew what numbers he would have to generate to make enough profit to invest money in improving his machinery, thereby limiting imitators' ability to produce a comparable weapon at a lower price.

 Although successful at this, for the most part, his preoccupation with marketing strategies and patent protection caused him to miss a great opportunity in firearms development when he dismissed an idea from one of his gunsmiths, Rollin White.
-White had an idea of a "bored-through" revolver cylinder to allow cartridges (made of paper at the time) to be loaded from the rear of the cylinder.
+White had the idea of a "bored-through" revolver cylinder to allow cartridges (made of paper at the time) to be loaded from the rear of the cylinder.
 Only one gun fitting White's design was ever made, and it was not considered practical for the ammunition of the time.
 A year after White left Colt, Colt's competitor, Smith & Wesson, attempted to patent a revolver using metallic cartridges only to find that it infringed on White's patent for the bored-through cylinder.
 They then licensed that component of White's patent and kept Colt from being able to build cartridge firearms for almost 20 years.